904 South Main Street

 The house was built between 1886 & 1888 by John Poe.
 In the 1930’s-40’s the house was converted to a rooming house.
 Some time after the war the house returned to a single family residence.

 Various families lived in the home continuously through sometime in the 1970’s.
 The house sat empty for a period of time.
-It was vacant long enough for someone to back a moving truck up to the house and steal 5 of the 11 fireplace mantels, stain glass windows on the steps and 4 chandeliers.
+It was vacant long enough for someone to back a moving truck up to the house and steal 5 of the 11 fireplace mantels. the stain glass windows on the steps and 4 chandeliers.

 Going Back to the Gilded Era